appscode/blog/content/post/kubedb-v2022.10.18/index.md

 - schema-manager
 ---

 We are pleased to announce the release of [KubeDB v2022.10.18](https://kubedb.com/docs/v2022.10.18/setup/).
-This post lists all the major changes done in this release since the last release.
-This release offers some major features like **Externally Managed AuthSecret**, **Percona XtraDB OpRequests**, **ProxySQL OpsRequests**, **Redis Sentinel OpsRequests**, **PostgreSQL Logical Replication**, **MongoDB Hidden Members Support**, **Autoscaler Support for MySQL, Postgres, Redis, Redis Sentinel & PerconaXtraDB** etc.
+This post lists all the major changes done in this release since the last release. `Kubernetes version 1.25` is supported in KubeDB from this release.
+This release offers some major features like **Externally Managed AuthSecret**, **Percona XtraDB OpRequests**, **ProxySQL OpsRequests**, **Redis Sentinel OpsRequests**, **PostgreSQL Logical Replication**, **MongoDB Hidden Member Support**, **Autoscaler Support for MySQL, Postgres, Redis, Redis Sentinel & PerconaXtraDB** etc.
-It also contains various improvements and bug fixes. `Kubernetes version 1.25` is supported in KubeDB from this release.
+It also contains various improvements and bug fixes.
 You can find the detailed changelogs [here](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2022.10.18/README.md).

 ## Externally Managed AuthSecret

 In this release, we have introduced a new boolean field `externallyManaged` in the CRD of every database we support.
 If enabled, the operator will wait for the custom auth secret given in the `authSecret` field.
-It solves the problem like this [github issue](https://github.com/kubedb/project/issues/881) where you are using sealed secret and the KubeDB operator needs to wait until the secret is created.
+It allows users to provide auth secrets via [Bitnami sealed secrets](https://github.com/bitnami-labs/sealed-secrets) or [external secrets](https://github.com/external-secrets/external-secrets) for GitOps.
 Here is an example for MariaDB using `Externally Managed Secrret`:

 ```yaml
 apiVersion: kubedb.com/v1alpha2
 kind: MariaDB